 In the near future a building designed by the world-famous architectural firm MVRDV will be constructed in Amsterdam.
 An inhabitable mountain cliff, covered in greenery.
 That is, if we are to believe the computer-generated image that was recently presented by the designers.
-In reality, though, the building will never turn out the same as the rendering.
+In reality, though, the building will never turn out like the rendering.

-The visualised building is a symptom.
+The rendered building is a symptom.
 It illustrates how the media represent buildings, with unrealistic visuals and irrelevant writing.
 The press do little more than spread the visual candy produced by architecture and city planning’s slickest players.

 Gaze on the pristine newness of exclusive architecture.
 In order not to distort this fantasy, the social implications, political dynamics and internal problems of architecture and spatial production are conveniently left out of the picture.

 Let’s start with the case study.
 The City of Amsterdam chose developer OVG Real Estate and architectural firm MVRDV to produce a new building in Zuidas, the city’s latest emerging business district.
 The proposed complex, Valley, will house a mix of residencies, offices and amenities, spread out over three towers, overflowing onto terraced balconies.
 A vertical forest adorns the cliff, and the building will, to a large degree, be ‘open to the public; the public space literally extends into, and over, the building’, according to the CEO of OVG.

 Render vs. reality